| |

 why we gave this chestnut cultivar the name Regis Montis, it really is a king

 of chestnut quality.
 A good pollenator.
+Winter cold tolerant to -30F.

 Chinese Chestnut Trees (c. mollissima)